Implicit stereotype

 Explicit stereotypes, by contrast, are consciously endorsed, intentional, and sometimes controllable thoughts and beliefs.

-Implicit biases, however, are thought to be the product of associations learned through past experiences.
+Implicit biases, however, are thought to be the product of associations that were learned through past experiences.
 Implicit biases can be activated by the environment and operate prior to a person's intentional, conscious endorsement.
+It has also been proposed that some implicit biases originate early in child development.
 Implicit bias can persist even when an individual rejects the bias explicitly.

 Bias, attitude, stereotype and prejudice

 Attitudes, stereotypes, prejudices, and bias are all examples of psychological constructs.
 Psychological constructs are mental associations that can influence a person's behavior and feelings toward an individual or group.
 If the person is unaware of these mental associations the stereotypes, prejudices, or bias is said to be implicit.

 Bias is defined as prejudice in favor of or against one thing, person, or group compared with another, usually in a way considered to be unfair.
 Bias can be seen as the overarching definition of stereotype and prejudice, because it is how we associate traits (usually negative) to a specific group of people.
-Our “implicit attitudes reflect constant exposure to stereotypical portrayals of members of, and items in, all kinds of different categories: racial groups, professions, women, nationalities, members of the LGBTQ community, disabilities, moral and political values, etc.”
+Our "implicit attitudes reflect constant exposure to stereotypical portrayals of members of, and items in, all kinds of different categories: racial groups, professions, women, nationalities, members of the LGBTQ community, disabilities, moral and political values, etc."

 An attitude is an evaluative judgment of an object, a person, or a social group.
 An attitude is held by or characterizes a person.
 Implicit attitudes are evaluations that occur without conscious awareness towards an attitude object or the self.

 A stereotype is the association of a person or a social group with a consistent set of traits.
-This may include both positive and negative traits, such as African Americans are great at sports or African Americans are more violent than any other race in the United States.
-There are many types of stereotypes that exists: racial, cultural, gender, group (i.e. college students), all being very explicit in the lives of many people.
+This may include both positive and negative traits and often exaggerate differences between groups.
+Common types of stereotypes include, racial, cultural, gender and social group (such as those related to profession or age).

 Prejudice is defined as unfair negative attitude toward a social group or a member of that group.
 Prejudices can stem from many of the things that people observe in a different social group that include, but are not limited to, gender, sex, race/ethnicity, or religion.
 This is pertinent to stereotypes because a stereotype can influence the way people feel toward another group, hence prejudice.